Cart 0

 LIVE ART

 The Giantess Speaks aside, Abigail has embarked upon several smaller-scale, but no less ambitious, performance projects throughout her career.
-These projects have incorporated a range of different disciplines — including immersive live art, site-specific communal performance interventions, theatrical storytelling, cabaret sets and spoken-word — and have encompassed a variety of different subject matters.
-Subjects of past works have included the historical and contemporary discrimination of disabled, queer and gender-subversive bodies; the British conservative elite’s deeply prejudiced attitudes surrounding race, sex, class, and the nation’s histories of imperialism and subjugation; and cisgender society’s transphobic antagonism towards male-to-female transition, in particular its inability to comprehend the motivations transgender women may have for socially or medically transitioning through anything other than through a deeply cis-sexist, patriarchal lens.
+These projects have incorporated a range of different disciplines — immersive live art, site-specific communal performance interventions, theatrical storytelling, cabaret sets and spoken-word — and have encompassed a variety of different subject matters.
+These have included the medical pathologisation of gender non-conformity; the Social Model of Disability; social antagonism towards male-to-female transition and the socio-sexual hierarchy within historical and contemporary Britain; and the deeply prejudiced attitudes maintained by British conservative elites surrounding race, gender, class, and the nation’s histories of imperialism and subjugation.

 the fifty foot press